|Nutrition Facts (per serving)|

 Why Is There Oil in Carrot Cake?

-Oil adds delicious moisture to cakes like carrot cakes.
-Since the cake is so flavorful on its own thanks to spices and other ingredients, butter isn't necessary and oil adds more moisture.
-While you can make carrot cake with butter, you shouldn't simply swap oil for butter or vice versa in a recipe, since butter also contains water in addition to fat and the texture will be noticeably different.
+Oil adds a lot of moisture to carrot cake.
+Since the cake is so flavorful thanks to spices and other ingredients, butter isn't necessary.
+While you can make carrot cake with butter, you shouldn't simply swap oil for butter or vice versa, since butter also contains water in addition to fat and the texture will be noticeably different.

 Can I Use Olive Oil Instead of Vegetable Oil in a Carrot Cake?

-Neutral oil like vegetable oil and canola oil is usually used for baking since it doesn't impede the other flavors of the dish.
+Neutral oils like vegetable and canola are usually used for baking since they're flavorless.
 You can use a flavorful oil like olive oil, but it will impact the taste.